Honestly, I am getting hungry just thinking about this Tabbouleh salad again!

 Sometimes some friends tell me that they would like to make Tabbouleh, but they don’t prepare it because the bulgur can be very hard to find at the supermarkets.
 I normally don’t think it is that hard because I live in a big city where things are easily found.
 So if you have problems finding it, you can easily substitute bulgur for quinoa, couscous, or even brown rice.
 Another easy version of this recipe is this Cauliflower “Rice” Tabbouleh Salad Recipe.

 Now, I would like to hear from you.
 What is your favorite recipe to make when you don’t have much time?
 Are you looking for more salad recipes?
 Try my Shrimp Avocado Cucumber Salad and Carrot Quinoa Salad.
-These are some of my favourite lunches or dinners, it’s so light and refreshing while being filling.
+These are some of my favorite lunches or dinners, it’s so light and refreshing while being filling.
 Another light and refreshing recipe I’ve been loving lately is this Pineapple Mango Mint Smoothie.

 Tabbouleh